 The British Council and the Venice Biennale

-The Venice Biennale has for over a century been one of the most prestigious cultural institutions in the world.
-Established in 1895, the Biennale has an attendance today of over 300,000 visitors at the Art Biennale and over 129,000 visitors at the Architecture Biennale, which run in alternate years.
+The International Art Exhibition - La Biennale di Venezia is one of the most prestigious cultural institutions in the world.
+Established in 1895, it invites an attendance today of over 300,000 visitors at the Art Biennale and over 129,000 visitors at the Architecture Biennale, which run in alternate years.
 The Biennale takes place in two official sites in Venice: the Arsenale, which hosts the international exhibition, and the Giardini di Castello in the east of the city, which houses the national pavilions including the British Pavilion.

-To try and capture the memories and moments of the UK at the Venice Biennale, we have searched our archives to find original photographs, correspondence, recordings and texts for this site.
+In order to capture the memories and highlights of the UK at the Venice Biennale, we have searched our archives to find original photographs, correspondence, recordings and texts for this site.
 The building which later became the British Pavilion was built in 1887 and has an interesting history which is outlined visually on this site through a graphic timeline.
-We have commissioned essays on artists who have shown in the British Pavilion but to be as comprehensive as possible, we have also included information on British artists who have shown in the official Venice Biennale international exhibitions in the Arsenale and in other exhibitions around Venice.
+We have commissioned essays on artists who have shown in the British Pavilion but, to be as comprehensive as possible, we have also included information on British artists who have shown in the official Venice Biennale international exhibitions in the Arsenale and in other exhibitions around Venice.

 Although you will see content right from the very first Venice Biennale of Art in 1895, it was not until 1937 that the British Council assumed the management of the British Pavilion, taking responsibility for the British representation at the Biennale, organising its first exhibition there in 1938.